jasondoucette/calculords-solver/README.md

 Because there are multiple possible solutions for most scenarios, the exhaustive solver is often much faster than the sampling one when a solution exists.
-In an attempt to get the best of both worlds, we run each solver in its own thread and use whatever comes back first (e.g. exhaustive if it's faster than sampling, otherwise sampling.)
+In an attempt to get the best of both worlds, we only run a subset of the exhaustive solver options before resorting to sampling.

 ## Usage

-At the moment gameplay is managed via direct edits to the source code (so, yeah, TODO.)
-Edit the `inputs` and `targets` variables at the top of `calculords.py` and run the script.
+Run `calculords.py inputs target [target...]` were `inputs` is a concatenated string of all input numbers (e.g. 56429838) and the target card values are simply separated by spaces.
 Then play the actions.
 Repeat until enemy base is captured :)

 ## Unsolvable cases: